CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------
+Version 1.5.7 Bugfix: When pressing "Home", it might have happened that the
+              old Commander was replaced by a new one (introduced in 1.5.6) this is now fixed.
+[09/17/2016]

 Version 1.5.6 Bugfix: If the cobra is spinning endlessly in space, the state
               is now reset after 10s.
 Bugfix: If leaving Alite by pressing 'Home' the game state is now saved again.
 Improvement: If